 In 2024, the festival will be celebrated on Tue, Oct 29, 2024 - Sun, Nov 3, 2024.
 However, the specific dates of Diwali change from year to year as it is based on the Hindu calendar.
 It usually falls either in October or November each year and lasts for 5 days.

 In 2025, Diwali is on Sat, Oct 18, 2025 - Thu, Oct 23, 2025.

 Diwali is an important festival observed across India, and a variety of activities are held during it.
 But if you want to join the celebration of it during a trip to India, there are some particularly good places for doing so, each with its own glamour during Diwali.

 Jaipur - Visit Illuminated Streets and Markets

-Varanasi - Watch the Display of Fireworks and Lamps along Holy Ganges Thousands of diyas will be floated down the Ganges River in Varanasi during Diwali.
+Varanasi - Watch the Display of Fireworks and Lamps along the Holy Ganges

 Amritsar - Enjoy the Gold Temple Draped in Lights

 Diwali in Amritsar should never be missed.
 It celebrates Diwali at a large scale too.
 The grand festivities take place around the sacred Golden Temple which is holy to all Sikhs.
 Sikhs celebrate Diwali in remembrance of Guru Hargobind Singh, the sixth Sikh guru, who returned to Amritsar on Diwali day.
 Furthermore, the Golden Temple was founded on Diwali.
 So during Diwali, tens of thousands of Sikhs and Hindus gather in and around the legendary gold-plated temple for the celebration of Diwali.
 The entire temple complex is brilliantly lit up and the edge of the lake is fringed with countless oil lamps and candles lit by devotees.
 It is quite a sight to behold.